sasikala07/Assessment_Scrapingtest/README.md

 I am Sasikala S, completed the tasks with my knowledge.Scraping using ***BeautifulSoup*** for Task_1  and tried to do using ***Selenium*** for Task_2.

 # Task1
-Analyze the website that you given for scraping work.
+Analyze the website[www.gotoauto.ca](www.gotoauto.ca) that you given for scraping work.
 #### [Task_1.ipynb](https://github.com/sasikala07/Assessment_Scrapingtest/tree/main/Task1)

 **Step1**: Importing packages for scraping .**BeautifulSoup** to parse html code then find the relevant information and **urllib** python library to download website html code.